SmitaPinjan/HR-Analysis-Dashboard-using-Power-BI/README.md

 HR Data: The primary dataset used for this analysis is the "HR-Data.xlsx" file, containing employee information.
-This project was a capstone project, part of the Coursera PowerBI advanced skill development course.
-The data is taken from Coursera.
+This project was a capstone (graded) project, part of the Coursera PowerBI advanced skill development course.
+The dataset is taken from Coursera.

 ### Tools
 Tools used for Data Cleaning, Data Analysis and Report generation :